Combining Prior Knowledge and Data for Robust Controller Design: Problem setup

-for the given sequences $\{x_k\}_{k=0}^{N}$, $\{u_k\}_{k=0}^{N-1}$. $\Del$ is interpreted as the set of all uncertainties $\Delta$ that are consistent with the data and all disturbances in $\bm{D}$.
+In fact, this set comprises all uncertainties $\Delta$ that are consistent with the data and some disturbance in $\bm{D}$.
 Note that the \emph{true} uncertainty is guaranteed to lie in $\Del$, i.e., $\Delta_{\tr}\in\Del$.
 Therefore, it is also contained in the \emph{combined} uncertainty set

-In this paper, we present a novel framework for combining prior knowledge with measured data via a tractable and tight description of the set $\Decom$ (Section~\ref{sec:parametrization}) in terms of so-called multipliers.
+In this paper, we present a novel framework for combining prior knowledge with measured data via a tractable and tight description of the set $\Decom$ in terms of so-called multipliers (Section~\ref{sec:parametrization}).
 Based on this description, we design state-feedback controllers $u_k=Kx_k$ with robust $\mathcal{H}_2$-performance guarantees (Section~\ref{subsec:design_H2}) and with quadratic performance guarantees in the presence of \emph{nonlinear} uncertainties (Section~\ref{sec:nonlinear}), as well as output-feedback controllers (Section~\ref{subsec:design_output}).

-It is important to stress that prior knowledge about the uncertainty structure or bounds thereof, or of the system matrices in~\eqref{eq:sys}, is not required to apply the methodology presented in this paper.
-In particular, our results contain a data-driven setting without any prior knowledge at all as a special case, cf. the discussion in Section~\ref{subsec:param_data}.
-Nevertheless, any additional prior knowledge may shrink the set $\Decom$ and can thus reduce conservatism and improve the performance of the resulting robust controller if compared to a design based only on the available data. {On the other hand, our approach also applies if no data are available but prior model knowledge and an uncertainty description are given, i.e., $\Decom=\Dep$.
-Therefore, the proposed framework seamlessly covers the dichotomy from model-based robust control up to pure data-driven control.
-Not only do we arrive at a language for modeling problems that are positioned between these two established scenarios, but we also showcase its flexibility in that it enables a variety of unprecedented extensions. }
+It is important to stress that prior knowledge about the uncertainty structure or bounds thereof, or of the system matrices in~\eqref{eq:sys}, is not required to apply the methodology in this paper.
+In fact, our results contain a data-driven setting without any prior knowledge at all as a special case, cf.\ Example~\ref{ex:data1}.
+Nevertheless, any additional prior knowledge may shrink the set $\Decom$ and can thus reduce conservatism and improve the performance of the resulting robust controller if compared to a design based only on the available data.
+On the other hand, our approach also applies if no data are available but only prior model knowledge and an uncertainty description are given, i.e., $\Decom=\Dep$.
+In this sense, the paper resolves the dichotomy of purely model-based and purely data-driven control.
+Not only do we arrive at a language for modeling problems that are positioned between these two established scenarios, but we also showcase its flexibility in that it enables a variety of unprecedented extensions.

-Finally, we note that all results in this paper can be trivially extended to the case where multiple trajectories of~\eqref{eq:sys} are available, simply by stacking them together, even if the \emph{concatenated} sequences do not constitute trajectories of~\eqref{eq:sys}.
-In fact, the presented methods are applicable for arbitrary matrices $\tilde{X}_+$, $\tilde{X}$, $\tilde{U}$, possibly composed of several trajectory pieces, as long as they satisfy the data equation